vishaldineshkumarjain/Gandhinagar-universirty/README.md

 # Gandhinagar-universirty
-hello is a page of html+css
+Hello this is a page of html+css